 - Status Type – This filter is set to show only active applications as default, so that rejected / withdrawn/ terminated applications are hidden.
 You can change this to include terminated or hide active applications as required.

 - Filter Applications – This is an in-depth filter that will allow you to filter your pipeline by any information stored within the candidate, application, vacancy or associated company record.
+Clicking this opens the new Query Builder.
+If you are used to using our legacy Query Builder tool, this can be accessed by clicking Query Builder

 - Sort By – This option (on the right hand side of the tool bar) allows you to change the order in which your pipeline is displayed.
 The default option is to be sorted by candidate, but it can be really effective to sort by suitability, vacancy or stage / subtype.